 If you do decide you want to change your last name after you get married, there are a few steps you’ll need to take in order to make that happen.
 While the process might be slightly different in the state you live in, these steps below are typically the same if you want to make a legal name change.
 Just know this: There will be paperwork.
 But don’t worry, it’s not a ton!
 And in the end you’ll have a new last name.

-Before you start the process, consider these tips from Genevieve Davis, founder of Easy Name Change.
+Before you start the process, consider these tips from Genevieve Dennis, founder of Easy Name Change.

 There’s no time frame to get your name changed over, so it’s ok to enjoy that newlywed buzz a little longer and shelve the paperwork till you’re ready!
 However when you do decide to change names, make an effort to get everything changed at the same time or it can cause difficulties when changing jobs, banking checks or applying for finance.

 Changing your name starts with a thorough checklist of companies to be notified.
 Use a quality name change service to get the checklist created for you.
 If doing it yourself allocate 6 hours over a few days to get all the research done first, then allocate time to get all the paperwork done at once.
 This will save you from a feeling of never-ending paperwork.